Equipment and facilities

 We have several mobile eye-tracking facilities to facilitate research in more ecologically valid contexts or for eye-tracking during social interaction.
 These include 2 x Pupil Labs Core eye-tracking glasses, 1x Pupil Labs Invisible as well as a set of SMI eye-tracking glasses.

-The Cambridge Research Systems LiveTrack system in the Brain Electrophysiology Laboratory allows for simultaneous eye-tracking and pupillometry with EEG/ERP.
+The Cambridge Research Systems LiveTrack system allows for pupil size monitoring and fixation monitoring with 60 Hz temporal resolution.

 We have two video observation suites housed within the School of Psychology.
 Both video observation suites have one-way mirrors to enable observation of participants during tasks/experiments.
 One of the observation labs is equipped with fully-digital audio and video recording capabilities.
 This includes 4 x ceiling-mounted H.264 Panasonic PTZ cameras, 1 x 4K portable floor camera for ground-level recording and ceiling-based microphones.
-Experimenters in the control room can monitor recording with a 4K multiviewer, record to USB, and engage in two-way communication with participants through the audio system.
+Experimenters in the control room can monitor recording with a 4K multiviewer, record, and engage in two-way communication with

 DH1.46 meeting room